Abaza Hasan Pasha: First revolt

 The Ottoman government during the early years of the reign of Sultan Mehmed IV (r.
 1648–1687) was rife with factional disputes and power struggles.
 Thus in 1651, after three years of faithfully carrying out service overseeing the Yeni Il Türkmen, he was suddenly removed from office at the insistence of a palace faction of Ocak Aghas (janissary commanders) led by Bektaş Agha.
 Despite the intercession of the Şeyhülislâm Karaçelebizade Abdulaziz Efendi, he was unable to regain his office.
 The grand vizier Melek Ahmed Pasha recognized the injustice which Abaza Hasan had suffered, but was too reliant on the support of the Aghas to be willing to help.
-A contemporary source depicts him fuming with rage and swearing revenge upon the Ocak Aghas.
-Giving up on the legal means of recompense, he and his supporters left Istanbul and began gathering an army in Anatolia, demanding either the return of his office or 60,000 guruş (silver coins of foreign origin) in compensation.
+A contemporary source depicts him as fuming with rage and swearing revenge upon the Ocak Aghas.
+Giving up on the legal means of recompense, he and his supporters left Constantinople and began gathering an army in Anatolia, demanding either the return of his office or 60,000 guruş (silver coins of foreign origin) in compensation.

 Abaza Hasan first attacked the environs of Iznikmid (Modern Izmit), before directing his forces against the Ocak Aghas who had sought his removal.
 He assaulted a caravan of horses and camels carrying 30,000 guruş in the name of Bektaş Agha, killing the agent who had been in charge of it.
 He next marched to Kastamonu, defeating its governor and looting the city, all while gathering more recruits to his banner.
 The next target was Bektaş Agha's privately owned farmlands in the vicinity of Ankara.
 To prevent his city from being attacked, the qadi (judge) of Ankara assisted Abaza Hasan in capturing the Agha's agents.
 The governor of Bolu, Canbolad Deli Hasan, was then assigned to suppress the rebels, but Abaza Hasan's military success and charisma led segments of Hasan's army to defect to the rebel side.

 As Deli Hasan was helpless to resist, the government next assigned the Beylerbeyi of Sivas, Ibşir Mustafa Pasha, to lead the fight against Abaza Hasan.
 Disastrously for the government, rather than fighting, the two men began to cooperate.
 They found common ground in their shared Abazan ethnicity, and agreed to join forces.
 When they together defeated the army assembled by the next challenger, Karaman Beylerbeyi Katırcıoğlu Mehmed Pasha, the government finally recognized its inability to suppress the rebellion.
-Istanbul experienced a political revolution with the assassination of Kösem Sultan on 2 September 1651, and the Ocak Aghas who had been her allies were removed from power.
+Constantinople experienced a political revolution with the assassination of Kösem Sultan on 2 September 1651, and the Ocak Aghas who had been her allies were removed from power.
 Thus Abaza Hasan's most intractable rivals were eliminated, opening the way to peace.
 The rebels reached an accommodation with the government whereby Abaza Hasan recovered his office of voyvoda of the Yeni Il Türkmen, while Ibşir Pasha became the governor of Aleppo.
-Abaza Hasan thus achieved his initial goal, as well as having developed a reputation as a highly competent and successful leader.
+Abaza Hasan thus achieved his initial goal, as well as developed a reputation as a highly competent and successful leader.